In the run-up to the 2010 FIFA World Cup, South Africa’s construction industry recorded an exponential growth that

 A new report by Timetric reveals that South Africa’s construction industry is projected to expand at a compound annual growth rate (CAGR) 2.62% from 2016 to 2020 mainly driven by infrastructure.

 According to the report investment in infrastructure construction projects, including airports initiated by the government will propel growth in South Africa’s construction industry construction industry.
 South Africa plans to develop the country’s port infrastructure and rail networks by 2050 under the National Transport Master Plan.

 However, in the outlook, innovation is crucially important for the future survival of South Africa’s construction industry.

 “We are in uncharted waters.
 Cooperation amongst business, government and labour to find solutions is critical.
 We are encouraged by recent approaches to tackle the issue, and we can only hope for more such trilateral approaches in future.
 Only such an approach will stand a good chance of lasting success,” says South African economist Robert whitehead.

-But with stiff competition among construction companies in South Africa heightened by the entry of international firms especially from China and India it remains to be seen how local firms will adopt to the prevailing situation.
+But with stiff competition among construction companies in South Africa, heightened by the entry of international firms especially from China and India, it remains to be seen how local firms will adapt to the prevailing situation.